Harbor Beach, Michigan: History

 The earliest settlers to this area arrived in 1837 and established a sawmill for processing lumber.
 The settlement eventually was named Barnettsville in 1855, as the settlement continued to grow, the town was renamed Sand Beach.
 In 1899, the village of Sand Beach changed its name to Harbor Beach, because of the impression that the area has nothing but sand.
 In 1910, it was officially incorporated into a city.

 Located on the eastern shore of Lake Huron in the Thumb of Michigan, Harbor Beach is known as having the world's largest man-made fresh water harbor and boasts a fishing pier that is handicap accessible.
 The municipal marina provides transient services and shuttle services into the downtown area which has retained its old town charm.

 The association known as HBRA was founded in 1896 as a summertime vacation spot in Harbor Beach.
 The resort is located roughly three hours north of Detroit, MI and is currently still operated, and frequented, by the 5th and 6th generation descendants of the original founding families.

-Harbor Beach won the 2012 Division 8 State Football Championship.
+Harbor Beach won the 2012 and 2025 Division 8 State Football Championships.